lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 When Yarn downloads packages it always saves them to a local directory so they can be cached locally for offline use.
-This inherently speeds up the `yarn install` action as there is no bandwidth wasted and one can witness a significantly increased speed when installig modules.
+This inherently speeds up the `yarn install` action as there is no bandwidth wasted and one can witness a significantly increased speed when installing modules.

 Another optimization step that Yarn is performing is to download packages in parallel rather than serially, one after the other.